 Medium Format Film

 I've been wanting to go back to medium format film since the very beginning of the pandemic.
-In fact, I restored a 75 year old folding 6x6 medium format camera in January of 2020 when the pandemic first began.
+In fact, I restored a 75 year old folding 6x6 medium format camera in January of 2020 when the pandemic first began (pictured below, at left).
 Now it is six years later and I still have not shot any film through that camera but I'm still itching to go back to film alongside my digital photography.

-I do occasionally shoot some instant medium format film through a twin lens reflex camera (shown in photo below) and I have a medium format printer that prints any of my digital images on instant medium format film.
+I do occasionally shoot some instant medium format film through a twin lens reflex camera (shown in photo below, top center) and I have a medium format film printer that prints any of my digital images on medium format instant film.
 My Sony a7 images look great on this film.

 I suppose the main reason I have delayed shooting any film stock in my older film camera is because I have had COVID twice a year, every year, since January of 2020.
 Each time I get this virus, it knocks me down for a few months.
 By the time I'm feeling well enough to tackle anything, my list of priorities has changed drastically with repairs that must get done around the house.
 Of course, life in general gets in the way too with trips, events, grandchildren, etc, and I only have so much energy to expend on even a good day.
 Bad health days means I get absolutely nothing accomplished.

-I started my photography journey by shooting film 51 years ago.
+I started my photography journey by shooting black and white film 51 years ago.
 At that time, I was even developing my own film in a darkroom at school.
 I was also given an old twin lens reflex camera by dear ole Gramps around this time.
 By the time I was in college, I had purchased my own little 35mm rangefinder.
 That camera was great and I still miss it dearly.
-I keep telling myself I will find one of these little rangefinders again on eBay and purchase it but it has been a cost I can't justify.
+I keep telling myself I will find one of these little rangefinders again on eBay and purchase it but it has been a cost I can't justify for something I probably won't use.
 (They cost more now used than I paid in college for a new camera.)
-Honestly though, there are other film cameras I would prefer.
+Honestly though, there are other film cameras I would prefer to use (ie, large format).

 As I've mentioned in a few past blog entries, I'd also like to pick up a used medium format digital camera.
 This is where today's blog entry begins.